awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 For more information, see [Amazon EC2 Key Pairs](ec2-key-pairs.md)\.

 **To connect to your instance using your key pair**
 To connect to your Linux instance from a computer running Mac or Linux, you'll specify the `.pem` file to your SSH client with the `-i` option and the path to your private key\.
-To connect to your Linux instance from a computer running Windows, you can use either MindTerm or PuTTY\.
-If you plan to use PuTTY, you'll need to install it and use the following procedure to convert the `.pem` file to a `.ppk` file\.<a name="prepare-for-putty"></a>
+To connect to your Linux instance from a computer running Windows, you can use PuTTY, the Windows Subsystem for Linux, or AWS Systems Manager Session Manager\.
+If you plan to use PuTTY, you'll need to use the following procedure to convert the `.pem` file to a `.ppk` file\.<a name="prepare-for-putty"></a>

 **\(Optional\) To prepare to connect to a Linux instance from Windows using PuTTY**